 Last year, this initiative saw 14 159 people, scouring 488km of coast and inland waterways, collecting debris which filled 14 269 bags weighing 44 738kg.
 This year organisers expect even more volunteers to join and pick up anything that wasn’t left there by nature, leaving only footprints.
 PETCO will be joining Plastics|SA and Bird life Africa doing a beach clean-up on Robben Island, as well as supporting Plastics|SA and Woolworths with the team joining school groups on a clean up of Woodbridge Island in Cape Town.
 PETCO will also be in action in Gauteng, as being land locked is no excuse not to spring into action.

-many clean-up drives planned
+Many clean-up drives planned

 In addition to beach clean ups and dives, numerous clean-up drives are being planned for inland waterways, streams, and dams all over South Africa where people can clear away litter throughout the month of September.
-Click here to find more information on dates, times and clean-up sites near you.

 PETCO has the specific objective of promoting and improving the waste management and recycling of post consumer Polyethylene Terephthalate (PET) products and are currently running a campaign that PET is not trash, advocating the use, reuse and recycling of PET underpinned by a strong message that it is too valuable as a resource to be wasted.

-one ton plastic recycled saves 1.5 tons of CO2
+1 ton plastic recycled saves 1.5 tons of CO2

 “Every bottle we collect counts…” says Scholtz, “by recycling 1 ton of plastic bottles, we save 1.5 tons of CO2 emissions and divert 1 ton of material from landfill.
 This coupled with the blossoming emergence of end use markets for recycled PET is a sound case for ensuring these bottles do not end up in landfill.”